 This week, Shane Hanlon responds to the #MySciComm questions!

 Shane is a science communicator, recovering ecologist, science-policy advocate, educator, and storyteller.
 He’s teaches scicomm for Sharing Science, tells stories with The Story Collider, and still ecologizes each summer for the Pymatuning Laboratory of Ecology.
-Find him @EcologyOfShane and shanemhanlon.com.
+Connect with him @EcologyOfShane and shanemhanlon.com.

 1) How did you get into the kind of SciComm that you do?